by SG Wilson of Earth 84

 The moon was like a silver dagger gleaming in the moonlight.
 The darkness like a devil’s claw, seductive, fragile.
 Cranston emerged from the tangle of vines onto the grounds of the moss-covered ancient manor, his immortal heart exploding in his pale chest.

 He paused for a moment to catch his breath.
-One was not late for a meeting of the Council of the Damned, but neither did one arrive for a meeting of the Council of the Damned short of breath and sweating blood.
+One was not late for a meeting of the Council of the Eternally Lost, but neither did one arrive for a meeting of the Council of the Eternally Lost short of breath and sweating blood.

 Imagine.
-Him, a respected Peer, forced to run to make a meeting.
-But no matter his immense wealth and influence, his standing among men, his special powers, he knew better than to be late.
-Members of the Council of the Damned knew better than any creature of this world that time was of the essence.
-The essence of everything.
+Him, the highly respected assistant treasurer of the Council of the Eternally Lost, forced to run to make a meeting.
+But no matter his immense wealth and influence, his reputation, his special powers, he knew better than to be late.
+Members of the Council of the Eternally Lost knew better than any creature of this world that time was of the essence.
+The essence of everything!

-Lost in his reverie, Cranston continued up the yard this way, walking slowly like the trickle of blood from the punctured neck of a compliant victim, when he saw a bat hanging from a tree.
+Lost in his reverie, Cranston continued up the yard this way, walking slowly like the trickle of blood from the punctured neck of a victim, when he saw a bat hanging from a tree.
 “Hello, brother,” he chuckled.
-Of course, the bat was not his brother, because he could not turn into a flying mammal any more than he could change into a cloud of mist or a violent wolf.
+Of course, the bat was not his brother!
+Cranston could not turn into a flying mammal any more than he could change into a cloud of mist or a violent wolf!
 He scoffed at the very thought of it.
 Crosses, yes, they could hurt him.
-Holy water, too.
+Holy water, certainly.
 But sleeping in a coffin?
 Not unless it was lined with designer linens, he quipped to himself.
 Stakes through the heart?
 “That I’d sooner avoid finding out,” he thought, chuckling.
-He was what he was, a being that looked like a human, but was so much more.
+He’d have to share that joke with the others.
+He was such a wit!
+He was also so much more than that.
 Oh, so much more.
 He was … a Vampire!

-He had no time to muse further.
+Cranston had no time to muse further.
 Voices called in the distance.
 “Cranston!
 Help me!
 Cranston!”
-He heard them not through his ear, adorned as it was with a blood-red ruby earring, but in his mind – like witch telepathy, or the cries of a dying goddess.
-And he knew the voices to be those of Von Sebranek, Justinian, and Matilda.
+He heard them not through his ear, adorned as it was with a blood-red ruby earring, but in his mind.
+He knew the voices to be those of Von Dundrick, Justinian, Sophia and the other members of the Council of the Eternally Lost.
 They stopped as suddenly as they began, silenced like a blood-red candle put out after a witch’s rite is over.

-He reached the door, heard the dying moans of the already-dead.
-Could it be that a young turk had gathered other younger vampires and rebelled against their old and crusty sires, calling this meeting of the Council only for the purpose of killing them all?
+Cranston reached the door and heard the dying moans of the already-dead.
+Could it be that a young turk had gathered other younger vampires and rebelled against their old and crusty sires, calling this meeting of the Council of the Eternally Lost only for the purpose of killing them all?

 Cranston decided against finding out.
 He turned his back on the door and walked very quickly back into the wood.
 He then began to jog, and then to run very, very fast.
 After tripping over a wood log, he picked himself up and then continued on his way.